 1. Find a Safe Space

-When you are overwhelmed by emotions, it’s essential that you find a safe space to explore and manage them.
+When overwhelmed, find a safe space to explore and manage your emotions.
 This could be an actual physical space or simply a psychological one where you give yourself permission to be fully present.
-By creating and naming this safe space, you train yourself to use it as a retreat where you can let yourself decompress safely.
-Sometimes having a quiet room and a few minutes to yourself is helpful.
+You can use this space as a retreat to decompress safely.
+Sometimes, having a quiet room and a few minutes to yourself is helpful.

 Another way to create safety is to have a person with whom you can be honest and authentic about your vulnerabilities without feeling judged.
 Emotions can be complex, so taking time to cool down, focus on the present rather than the past, and collect yourself can help you minimize a vulnerability hangover.